 I’ll be honest.
 In general, I have a bias against credit cards with annual fees.
 There just seems to be something fundamentally wrong with paying a credit card company for the “privilege” of using their services.
 This is especially true knowing that if I don’t pay off my card in full every month, companies could very well make a significant amount of money from my purchasing patronage.

 Add to that the fact that, overall, Canadians get a lot fewer credit/charge card bonuses and benefits when compared to their American neighbors, and you can understand why I’m very picky about which annual fee cards I apply for.
-The American Express Platinum card, however, is making me reevaluate my reluctance.
+The Platinum Card®, however, is making me reevaluate my reluctance.
 Despite its $699 annual price tag (one of the heftiest among Canadian cards), the charge card has an outstanding bonus offer and some enticing travel reward perks and partnerships that make it worth serious consideration if you’re a frequent flyer like me.

 Basic Rewards Structure of The Platinum Card®

 I’ll start by noting that the card offers one of the best bonuses available in Canada.
-New cardholders will earn 50000 Membership Rewards points (conditions apply).
-You’ll rarely see a sign-up offer over 35000 among Canadian credit or charge cards, so a 50000 bonus is worthy of attention.
-Thanks to Amex’s Fixed Point Travel Program, that 50000 is enough to get you a return flight to the USA (including Hawaii), the Caribbean, Central America and Mexico.
+New cardholders will earn 70000 Welcome Bonus points when you charge $6,000 in purchases to your Card in the first three months of Cardmembership.
+Thanks to Amex’s Fixed Point Travel Program, that 70000 is almost enough to get you a return flight to the USA (including Hawaii), the Caribbean, Central America and Mexico.
 And those points could be worth significantly more if you transfer them to an Airline loyalty program (more on that below).
 Plus, earn 20,000 points when you make a purchase between 14 and 17 months of Cardmembership.
 Combined, that’s up to $800 in statement credits that can be used towards extra leg room on your next flight, or a weekend away at the spa charged to your card.
 Terms and conditions apply.

 About The Platinum Card®